Gabri40/ComputationalIntelligence/log.md

 First attempt at implementing an agent based on some simple heuristic after reading the rules of the game and looking at some gameplay online.

-This was really bad and its not commited to the repo.
+This was really bad and it is not commited to the repo.

 **Main ideas:**